How To Keep Cool In Bed At Night

 It’s also the reason I personally avoid late-night exercise, and try to avoid being in a hot kitchen at night.
 I have a nightly meditation routine too, and I feel that helps reduce stress, which in turn stops me from feeling hot and bothered.

-If your home stays warm but the temperature drops outside at night, getting outside for some fresh air before going to bed might also help with this.
+If your home stays warm but the temperature drops outside at night, getting outside for some fresh air before going to bed might also help.
+I’m a big fan of having a short (or sometimes long) walk in the evening, especially if I’ve been sat in front of my computer for hours.
+The cool nighttime air and natural de-stressing effect of walking are a good combo in my experience.

-There have been some great suggestions from readers in the comments below, so I’ve started a list of the best ones.
-Thank you all for taking the time to share your ideas!
+There have been some great suggestions from readers in the comments below, so I’ve started a list for future readers to check out.
+Thank you all for taking the time to share your ideas.

-• Put a cold towel on the head before and when in bed.
+• Put a cool towel on your head before and when in bed.

 • Move your mattress to the floor because heat rises.